 Although human vision is based on a binocular or two-eyed vision of an image, traditional riflescopes present a monocular view of the target.
 This monocular view significantly decreases vision capabilities and makes it difficult to acquire and track targets.

 When tracking a moving target with your shooting eye through a riflescope, the image appears blurry as the riflescope moves due to the magnification.
-This blurriness forces the brain to automatically switch eye focus and take in target data from the non shooting eye (non magnified).
-Due to the use of a highly illuminated aiming point in most Trijicon optics, the reticle remains visible in the shooting eye and your brain will superimpose the aiming point onto the non-magnified target.
+This blurriness forces the brain to automatically switch eye focus and take in target data from the non-shooting eye (non-magnified).
+Due to the use of a highly illuminated aiming point in most Trijicon ACOG for sale, the reticle remains visible in the shooting eye and your brain will superimpose the aiming point onto the non-magnified target.

 Finding Your Dominant Eye